 When Should You Get A Second Opinion?

 Disability makes a lot of non-disabled people uncomfortable because people often see disability as something bad that needs to be fixed.
-Non-disabled people love to blame my disability on my medical team and are very quick to tell me that I need to get a second opinion because disability makes a lot of people uncomfortable.
-My disability has no cure, and a second opinion is not always necessary because sometimes the first opinion is good enough.
+Non-disabled people love to blame my disability on my medical team and are very quick to tell me that I need to get a second opinion because people often think your doctor is the problem.
+My disability has no cure, and a second opinion is not always necessary because sometimes the second doctor will tell you the same thing the first doctor did.
 A vast majority of disabilities cannot be cured because you can go to the best doctor in the country, but you cannot cure something that has no known cure.
 I usually ignore people who tell me I need a second opinion because if I got a second opinion every time someone told me I needed one, I would never stop going to the doctor.
-At the same time, I would never tell anyone that you should never get a second opinion because sometimes it’s the only way to see improvement in your pain.
+At the same time, I would never tell anyone that you should never get a second opinion, because sometimes you receive bad advice from a doctor and should get a second opinion.
 When should you get a second opinion?
 In this post, I am going to talk about a few times that you may want to consider getting a second opinion.

-If you are doctor is not helping you- There are a lot of doctors who have learned about my disability and are qualified to treat Spina Bifida, but I wouldn’t let any doctor operate on me.
+If you frustrated with your medical team- There are a lot of doctors who have a lot of knowledge about my disability and are qualified to treat Spina Bifida, but I wouldn’t let any doctor operate on me.
 Many doctors may have heard what Spina Bifida is, but I wouldn’t call them an expert because I can tell them more about my disability than they can tell me.
-If you need surgery, it is so important that you ask a lot of questions and make sure that the doctor is qualified to do that surgery, because not everyone will be.
+If you need surgery, it is so important that you ask a lot of questions and make sure that the doctor is qualified to do that surgery, because not everyone is.
 If you are in pain and everything that your doctor is suggesting is not giving you any relief, it may be a good idea to get a second opinion.
-Some doctors may not know enough about disability and may not be qualified to effectively treat it.
+Some doctors may not know enough about disability and may have enough training to effectively treat it.
 If your doctor is trying hard to help you but isn’t, it may be because they don’t have enough education about your disability to be able to help you.
-A second opinion may be necessary if you are feeling frustrated with your medical team because they don’t know how to help you.
-There are no guarantees that you will have better results with the next doctor because some medical conditions can be hard to treat.
-It can never hurt to get a second opinion from a more qualified doctor because the new doctor may be able to give you more answers than the previous one, and you will never know until you try.
+A second opinion may be necessary if you are feeling frustrated with your medical team, because sometimes it’s the only way you will feel better.
+There are no guarantees that you will have better results with the next doctor because some medical conditions can be hard to treat, but it can’t hurt to try.
+It can never hurt to get a second opinion from a more qualified doctor because the new doctor may be able to give you more answers than the previous one and be able to help you get out of pain.

-If their personality doesn’t align with yours- When it comes to choosing a doctor, it’s so important that you choose something that you are comfortable with, because if you can’t trust your doctor, they shouldn’t be your doctor.
-If you go to a new doctor and aren’t getting a good feeling, it is okay to choose someone else because good healthcare experiences come down to finding a doctor that aligns with your values.
+If their personality doesn’t align with yours- When it comes to choosing a doctor, it’s so important that you choose someone that you are comfortable with, because if you can’t trust your doctor, they shouldn’t be your doctor.
+If you go to a new doctor and aren’t getting a good feeling about them, it is okay to choose someone else because good healthcare experiences come down to finding a doctor that aligns with your values.
 A good doctor-patient relationship is so important, and if you don’t feel a strong connection with your medical team, they may not be the right person for you.

 Leave a comment